Flowering tropical plants, such as the Chinese Perfume plant (Aglaia odorata) are a favorite for lots of houseplant enthusiasts.

 It can be a slower process, but gets the job done!
 If you’re curious about the steps involved, we’ll discuss them in a later section.

-In general, these plants take on the shape of a small tree, or even a medium-sized shrub.
-Individuals kept inside do not typically extend past 4 feet, while their freely growing counterparts reach around 10 feet.
+In general, the Chinese Perfume plant take on the shape of a small tree or even a medium-sized shrub.
+Individuals kept inside do not typically extend past 4 feet (1.2m) , while their freely growing counterparts reach around 10 feet.

 Although easy to grow, these plants don’t have the quickest growth rate.
 The speed at which they develop and mature depends on the care that they are given, especially in regards to moisture, through watering and misting.